 Rajnigandha flower is no doubt one of the most pleasant smelling flowers in the world.

-But not being able to grow healthy and perfect Rajnigandha flower plant is a problem faced by many new gardeners.
+But not being able to grow healthy and perfect Rajnigandha plant is a problem faced by many gardeners.

-Rajnigandha plant requires quick draining soil that is rich in compost & kept slightly moist at all times.
+Rajnigandha plant care includes quick draining soil that is rich in compost & kept slightly moist at all times.
 On top of that a good amount of Sunlight is what it craves for healthy growth and flowering.

 Potting Mix for Rajnigandha Plant Care

-Rajnigandha plant is a beautiful flowering plant that requires fast draining and nutritious soil to grow healthy and bloom its fragrant flowers.
+Rajnigandha plant requires fast draining and nutritious soil to grow healthy and bloom its fragrant flowers.

 Fast draining soil is necessary because if the water stays for too long inside the soil, roots of rajnigandha plant will start to rot as they are very susceptible to it.